2022 Seoul ePrix

-The Seoul ePrix is an annual race of the single-seater, electrically powered Formula E championship, to be held at the Seoul Street Circuit in Seoul, the capital of South Korea.
-It was first raced in the 2021–2022 season as the first ePrix in South Korea and fifth Asian country to host an ePrix, following China (including Hong Kong), Malaysia, Saudi Arabia, and Indonesia.
+The 2022 Seoul ePrix, formally known as the 2022 Hana Bank Seoul E-Prix, was a pair of Formula E electric car races staged at the Seoul Street Circuit in the Jamsil Sports Complex, Seoul, South Korea, on 13 and 14 August 2022.
+They served as the fifteenth and sixteenth rounds of the 2021-22 ABB FIA Formula E World Championship, The race was the first and only running of the Seoul ePrix after it had been postponed since 2020 due to the COVID-19 pandemic.
+It was raced as the first ePrix in South Korea and fifth Asian country to host an ePrix, following China (including Hong Kong), Malaysia, Saudi Arabia, and Indonesia.
+The second race was the 100th race in Formula E history.

-It is the first time in nine years that South Korea has hosted large motorsports events since the last Formula One Korean Grand Prix held in 2013.
+It was the first time in nine years that South Korea has hosted large motorsports events since the last Formula One Korean Grand Prix held in 2013.

 History

 South Korea's previous attempts at hosting motorsport events include the Korean Grand Prix situated at Yeongam, which ran from 2010 to 2013.
 Low attendance figures, five hours of traveling time from Seoul and unfulfilled resort facilities around the track were the main reasons for the event's short existence.

 On 30 November 2018, Formula E CEO, Alejandro Agag signed an agreement with Moon Jae-sik, chairman of JSM Holdings.
 South Korea was given the right to hold the ABB Formula E Championship from 2020 to 2025.
-The aim is to expand the Asian market and provide a platform for cooperation between Formula E and South Korean automobile industrial technology and eco-friendly innovations.
+The aim was to expand the Asian market and provide a platform for cooperation between Formula E and South Korean automobile industrial technology and eco-friendly innovations.

-The Formula E race will be served as an annual attraction for motor sport fans from nearby countries such as China and Japan.
+The Formula E race would be served as an attraction for motor sport fans from nearby countries such as China and Japan.

 Three other candidates in the Asia-Pacific region considered for hosting included Australia, Russia, and New Zealand.